5. Course Delivery systems

 Do I have to log into my course at a certain time?

 There is no required class time at which you need to be online, as there are no live lectures.
 Instructors do hold “office hours” each week, with times posted on the course calendar or in the course syllabus.
-This is an opportunity for personal interaction between instructors and students, however, due to wide variance in student schedules is not required.
+This is an opportunity for personal interaction between instructors and students; however, due to wide variance in student schedules, attendance is not required.

 Are there lecture videos for me to watch?

-There are no lecture videos, however there may be short introductory videos or podcast-type audio recordings to introduce or summarize a lesson.
+There are a few lecture videos in this Program, including short introductory videos or podcast-type audio recordings to introduce or summarize a lesson.
 Course materials are all online, with a variety of comprehension activities built into the lessons.

 Can I finish the course whenever I feel like it?

-Courses are not self-paced.
+Courses are not self-paced - you need to keep up with the material.
 Courses follow the ISU semester system, and each course has a calendar with weekly due dates for submitting course work, such as assignments, discussion participation, exams, etc.

 How are exams given?